12 tips for finding and working with a gallery to sell your art.

 - Art galleries across Canada

-If the gallery is local, visit the space, and go to openings.
-Develop a relationship with the owner, curator, and other artists.
-You can also follow galleries on social media; subscribe to their newsletters; and see how they promote artists and nurture their client relationships.
+If the gallery is local, visit the space, and go to its openings.
+Interest and engagement help you develop a relationship with the owner, curator, and other artists.
+You can also follow galleries on social media; subscribe to their newsletters – see how they promote artists and nurture their client relationships.

-Here’s what to look for while researching galleries:
+Here’s what to look for while researching galleries to show your art:

 - Is the gallery appropriate for your work?